On Invariants of Constant $p$-Mean Curvature Surfaces in the Heisenberg Group $H_1$: Introduction

 for all $\theta$.
 In addition, the corresponding $\zeta_{1}$- and $\zeta_{2}$-invariant read

-\\ In section \ref{ccpms}, we construct a constant $p$-mean curvature surface by perturbing the Pansu sphere along a given curve $\mathcal{C}(\theta)$.
-In subsection \ref{pansu1}, we see that the Pansu sphere can be parametrized by
+In Section \ref{ccpms}, we construct a constant $p$-mean curvature surface by perturbing the Pansu sphere along a given curve $\mathcal{C}(\theta)$.
+In Section \ref{pansu1}, we see that the Pansu sphere \eqref{pansusphere} can be parametrized by

 where